jensenzhng/idyll-next/README.md

 2. **Run the Application on EC2**

-    SSH into your EC2 instance, navigate to the project directory, and start the application with Docker Compose:
+    SSH into your EC2 instance, clone and navigate to the project directory, and start the application with Docker Compose:

     ```sh
     cd /remote/path/idyll-next
     docker-compose up --build -d
     ```

-## Using SSL with Let's Encrypt

-Instructions on setting up Let's Encrypt with Certbot for securing your application with HTTPS.
+Note that for this to run on EC2, you must have generated a SSL certificate on your EC2 machine.
+I used Let's Encrypt for this.

 ## Contributing

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact